JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - H&k spirit mini amps
 - $849 V4 Victory Dutchess - Pedal Amp - 4 tube preamp, 180 watt Ss poweramp, FX Loop, 500ma/9v pedal power plug on the back to power another pedal, balanced line out, footswitch for tremolo, fx loop, 4ohm 180w, Will run happily without an amp load (says so on their ad site)
 - $99 Quilter Phantom Block (Not an amp.
 Plug your pedalboard tone into this.
 Sends a balanced XLR signal out to FOH or a PA using phantom or pedal power)
+5. $400 Hughes Kettner Cream Machine (Vintage Discontinued) (Line Out, Cabinet Simulator, Typically used as a line level output device)
+5. $400 Hughes Kettner Crunch Master (Vintage Discontinued) (for cleans and crunch, Line Out, Cabinet Simulator, Typically used as a line level output device)